kirangosu/blog/_posts/2023-04-14-python-inline-loops.md

 <br>

-## Inline looping over the list of dictionaries and its underling data - nested inline
+## Inline looping over the List of Dictionaries and its underling data - nested inline

 ```python